inalogic/pico-pixel-client-sdk/README.md

 Fortunately, Pico Pixel has a solution.
 You can declare makers in your code!

-Markers are objects used by PixelPrintf to decide whether to send a pixel data to Pico Pixel or not.
+Markers are objects used by PixelPrintf to trace the source of raw image data in your code and decide whether to send the data to Pico Pixel or not.
-A marker has an associated __*use_count*__ (positive value).
-As long as a marker's use_count is greater than 0, any call to send data with that marker will be carried through.
-Each time the marker is used, its __*use_count*__ is decremented by 1.
+A marker has an associated counter of integer values.
+While a counter value is greater than 0, any call to send data with tha associated marker will be carried through.
+Each time a marker is used, its counter value is decremented by 1.

-When a marker __*use_count*__ reaches zero, the marker can no longer be use to send data to Pico Pixel.
+When a marker's counter value reaches zero, the marker can no longer be use to send data to Pico Pixel.
-Its __*use_count*__ has to be reloaded before it can be used again.
+Its counter value has to be reloaded before it can be used again.

-Reloading a marker is done through Pico Pixel destop application interface.
+Reloading a marker's counter is done through Pico Pixel destop application interface.

 ![alt tag](https://raw.github.com/username/projectname/branch/path/to/img.png)